 Feria de Cali, Valle del Cuaca

-Similar to the Manizales fair and to other international beauty contest in Colombia, this Cali festival of ring bull fighting and beautiful candidates will be followed by a colorful horse- riding parade through the main capital streets.
+31st December.
+Similar to the Manizales fair and to other international beauty contests in Colombia, this Cali festival of bull fighting and beauty queens will be followed by a colorful horse-riding parade through the main streets.